 However, the representatives of the central banks of the Netherlands and Austria didn’t surprise the markets.
 That’s because they had always expressed their dissatisfaction with the ultra-expansionary monetary policy, and a rise in inflation could be the perfect justification for debating against ECB’s current policy.

 Still, analysts believe it is improbable that the ECB will change its policy in the short term, with inflation in the Eurozone not a major concern for the bank.
-Nevertheless, the market reacted to these statements with sales of European bonds and yields increases, which led to a strengthening of the euro.
+Nevertheless, the market reacted to these statements with sales of European bonds and yields increases, which led to a strengthening of the euro in fx.

 How was the EUR/USD pair impacted?